oauth-io/oauthd/README.md

 To start, stop or restart oauthd, just use
 `npm [start|stop|restart]` in oauthd folder.

+If you want to start oauthd in debug mode, you can also use

+	`grunt server`

+This will launch nodemon and watch/recompile modified files.

 By default, you can access it by [http://localhost:6284/admin](http://localhost:6284/admin).